J-Dahlgren/Power-Comp/installation.md

 ### Prerequisites

-- A PC with Windows 7 or newer version.
+- A PC with Windows 10.
 - Full administrator rights.

 ### Steps